-NURSE 360-9 (BC=9) (2-24-3) 8 weeks, 192 Clinical hours Community Nursing through the Lifespan
+(3-24-3) 6 weeks, 144 Clinical hours Community Nursing Through the Lifespan

 The course covers theories, ethics and evidence-informed approaches to community health nursing including primary health care, population health, health maintenance and promotion, and disease and injury prevention.
-It includes exploration of concepts of community-based assessment, planning, intervention and evaluation with community-as- client.
+It includes exploration of concepts of communitybased assessment, planning, intervention and evaluation with community-as- client.
 The practicum portion of the course includes a variety of community settings.
 Nursing practice will include health assessment and interventions for clients throughout the lifespan.

-Prerequisite: NURS 237, NURS 253, NURS 252, and NURS 301.
+Prerequisites: NURS 252, NURS 237, NURS 253, NURS 301 or with approval from the program